Parenthood

 This means spending quality time, listening, and being fully engaged.

-Maintaining a balance is crucial, too.
+Maintaining a balance is crucial, too, and this quote really puts priorities into perspective.

 Teaching and Learning